Professor of International Business and Leadership

 Randolph, W. A. Yes "Taking Teams to the Next Level: Collaborating and Empowering for High Performance," Purdue University, (2008).

-"The Relationship between Organizational and Psychological Empowerment as Impacted by National Culture" (On-Going)
+"Managerial Practices and Psychological Empowerment as Impacted by National Culture" (On-Going)